JetBrains/Qodana/topics/cloud-onboarding.md

 [//]: # (title: Onboarding)

-The onboarding stage is essential for preparing your project for %product%, and it lets you:
+Onboarding lets you:

 - Connect your project repository to Qodana Cloud
 - Create a Qodana Cloud [organization](cloud-organizations.xml) and [project](cloud-projects.xml)
 - Generate a [project token](project-token.md)
 - Set up code inspection

-Onboarding uses information from your JetBrains account including licenses and companies.
+It uses information from your JetBrains account including licenses and companies.

 Below is the description of the onboarding steps.